 Bruce Nye, a life-long resident of the Bay Area and a thirty-eight year resident of Oakland, is one of the founders of Make Oakland Better Now!
 He raised his three children in Oakland, where all attended Oakland Public Schools.
 He is a trial lawyer with with a national practice, an amateur photographer, and a believer in responsible, transparent, accountable and responsive government.
 He is committed to the morally critical task of eliminating violent crime in Oakland.

 Michael Ubell has retired from a career in development of database and transaction management systems.
 A 25 year resident of Oakland, he volunteers with groups working to reduce gun violence and crime and to provide access to city data and services through the use of information technology.
 He is a member of the board of The S.A.V.E.
-Center for Community Empowerment and Change, Chair of the steering committee of OpenOakland and Chair of the Greater Rockridge Neighborhood Crime Prevention Council.
+Center for Community Empowerment and Change, Active member and previous chair of the steering committee of OpenOakland and Chair of the Greater Rockridge Neighborhood Crime Prevention Council.